A brief description of our school and its community setting

 Currently these are: Breakfast Club, multi-sports, gymnastics, Mile A Day, football, netball, athletics, music, orchestra.

-Equalities Scheme SCM Feb 2020 (PDF document – opens in a new tab)
+- Equalities Scheme SCM Feb 2020 (PDF format and opens in a new tab)